 Scenarios that were assessed generally result in low to moderate decreases in ecosystem provision, and no appreciable improvements (Table 4.6).
-Scenario MK2 and MK31 show the highest reduction in ESS with a weighted scope of 0.78 and 0.79 respectively - or a 20% reduction in function.
+Sc MK2 and Sc MK31 show the highest reduction in ecosystem services with a weighted scope of 0.78 and 0.79 respectively - or a 20% reduction in function.
 The highest reductions include the abundance in terms of fish and riparian vegetation and noticeably a significant decrease in waste assimilation/dilution capability, while more moderate reductions are noted for flood regulation, bank protection, stream flow regulation and groundwater recharge.

-Scenario MK4, MK32, MK41 and MK42 show moderate reductions in ecosystem function with an average weighted scope of 0.86 - or 14% reduction in ecosystem function.
-The reduction in ecosystem functions is the same of Sc MK2 and MK31, however the reduction is not considered as significant.
+Scenario Sc MK4, Sc MK32, Sc MK41 and Sc MK42 show moderate reductions in ecosystem function with an average weighted scope of 0.86 - or 14% reduction in ecosystem function.
+The reduction in ecosystem functions is the same of Sc MK2 and Sc MK31, however the reduction is not considered as significant.

-Scenario MK21 and MK22 show the lowest reduction in ecosystem function, although there remain no likely improvements.
+Scenario Sc MK21 and Sc MK22 show the lowest reduction in ecosystem function, although there remain no likely improvements.
 Reduction in services is largely related to reduction in fish abundance, flood regulation, bank protection, stream flow regulation and groundwater recharge related to potential reductions in baseflows.